nmshd/documentation/_includes/scenarios/integrate/event-introduction.md

 ### Using events

 In contrast, if you work with events, as soon as the Connector successfully sent your `Message`, a `transport.messageSent` event will be transmitted to your system as a confirmation.
-Awaiting the response, no long pulling is necessary, since the Connector actively sends a `transport.messageReceived` event, containing the answer, once it is received.
+Awaiting the response, no long polling is necessary, since the Connector actively sends a `transport.messageReceived` event, containing the answer, once it is received.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/c1e9f677-1e81-4787-9718-4f94f6a16727" id="3wvNo3dv6Zqo"></iframe></div>